geodynamics/Rayleigh/doc/source/User_Guide/model_setup.rst

 * \_frequency: The frequency in iterations those quantities will be output.
 * \_nrec: Number of records to be combined into a single file.
 * \_levels: Radial indicies at which the quantities will be output.
-* \_indices: Latitudinal indicies at which the quanties will be output.
+* \_indices: Latitudinal indicies at which the quantities will be output.
 * \_ell: The spherical harmonic degree at which the quantities will be output.
-* \_r, \_theta, \_phi: The radial, latitudinal, and longitudinal indicies at which the quanties will be output.
+* \_r, \_theta, \_phi: The radial, latitudinal, and longitudinal indicies at which the quantities will be output.

 For example, if you wanted to output shell slice data for quantities 1, 2, 10, and 2711 at radial indicices 2 and 54 every 100 iterations and have 4 records per file, you would set